 - To carry out the objectives and purposes of the Federation in their respective localities.

 ARTICLE II – MEMBERSHIP

 Section 3 – Termination, Suspension, and Renewal.
-The Executive Board may suspend or change the membership status of a member at any time for infraction of any Chapter rule or for any other cause if the Board shall deem such action to be in the best interest of the Chapter.
+The Executive Board may suspend or change the membership status of a member at any time for infraction of any Club rule or for any other cause if the Board shall deem such action to be in the best interest of the Club.
 The Board shall immediately notify the member of its action and the reason in writing.
 The member shall be entitled to a reasonable opportunity to be heard by the Board, or committee appointed by it, concerning the suspension.
 The Board may continue for a definite term, terminate or rescind the action or expel the member, and its decision shall be final.

 Article III – AUTHORITY

 Section 1 EXECUTIVE BOARD.
 The Board shall control the business and affairs of the Club and may exercise all such authority and powers of the Club and do all such lawful acts and things as are not by law, the articles of Incorporation or these bylaws, directed or required to be exercised or done by the members directly.

 Section 1.
 Annual Meeting.
 The annual meeting shall be scheduled every December for the purpose of installing any new Officers, or Executive Board Members and presentation of the annual operating budget along with goals for the coming year.

 Section 2.
 Regular and Special Meetings.
 Regular meetings will be held on the third week of each month.
 The time and place will be posted to membership if there is a change.

 - The Board; the President of the Club, or in his or her absence, death or disability, the Vice-President; or

 - A vote of the majority of the members at a regular or special meeting of the Club or